-If an employee should become injured or in any way disabled on the job, he or she must report the injury immediately to his or her supervisor.
+If an employee should become injured or in any way disabled on the job, they must report the injury immediately to their supervisor.
 It is a felony to file a fraudulent or false workers' compensation claim.

 SECTION 10 - EMPLOYEE COMMUNICATIONS